The Responsibility of Parents

 Blessed is the family where peace and joy abound;

-And where distrust and greediness are never found.
+And where distrust and greediness are never to be found.

 Blessed is the family that maketh God their choice;